WyattMayor/Who-Am-I-/README.md

 ### Hi there 👋, My name is Wyatt
-#### I am currently a junior at Monmouth College majoring in Computer Science.
+#### I am currently a senior at Monmouth College majoring in Computer Science.

 Skills: C / C++ / Python / HTML, CSS, Java / SQL

-- 🔭 I’m currently working on python pandas project and my personal website.
+- 🔭 I’m currently working on creating a QA Machine Learning Model.
-- 🌱 I’m currently learning Python and HTML/CSS/Java.
+- 🌱 I’m currently learning Python and C.
 - 👯 I’m looking to collaborate on simulations and large programming projects.
 - 🤔 I’m looking for help with nothing at the moment.
 - 💬 Ask me about anything :D